-- o The bullied pupil is shown compassion, listened to and asked: how and by whom have you been bullied? - Observe how the pupil responds, what does he/she do during and after bullying? - o Crying or becoming very angry is often a reaction that a bully wants to provoke.
-Show the pupil that he/she can respond in a different way - o Seek and practice another reaction, for example do not isolate yourself - o Try to explain to the bullied child why a bully bullies - o Find out which solution the child wants - o Focus on the strengths of the bullied pupil - Talk to the parent(s) of the bullied pupil and the parent(s) of the bully(s) - o If required/desired, seek additional guidance from, for example, the school counselling service or from providers of socio-emotional skills training
+- \ The bullied student is shown compassion, listened to, and asked: how and by whom have you been bullied? - \ Observe how the student responds, what does he/she do during and after bullying? - \ Crying or becoming very angry is often a reaction that a bully wants to provoke.
+Show the student that he/she can respond in a different way. - \ Seek and practice another reaction, for example do not isolate yourself. - \ Try to explain to the bullied child why bullies bully. - \ Find out which solution the child wants. - \ Focus on the strengths of the bullied student.

+- Talk to the parent(s) of the bullied student and the parent(s) of the bully(s) - \ If required/desired, seek additional guidance from, for example, the school counsellor or from providers of socio-emotional skills training.